GABVETRUG/MYSQL_TO_CSV_EXCEL/README.md

 What do you need?

-- config parameters (host, user, password, db)  ->  it's a normal input prompt
+- config parameters (host, user, password, db)  ->  It's a normal .txt file
-- tables list                                   ->  all your wished tables, separed by a ' , '
+- tables list                                   ->  A normal .txt file with all your wished tables, separed by a ' , '

 An example: